Atul-op/CodeInColorOdoo/README.md

   - Category
   - Optional attachment
 - 👁️ View status of their submitted tickets
-- 📧 Email notifications for:
+- 📧 Toaster for:
   - Ticket creation
-  - Ticket status updates
+  - Ticket status update
 - 💬 Reply only to their own tickets
 - 👍 Upvote / 👎 Downvote tickets
 - 📊 **Dashboard Features**: